Managing CylanceGATEWAY Connectors Skip Navigation

 /2, this means that two of the components are allocated to your organization at that time.
 If the column displays 2/2, the connector has successfully established two tunnels to the component.
 If you see 0/2 or 1/2 that means the connector has either not established a tunnel or has established 1 out of the 2 tunnels that are required.
 If the status is The Attention icon, some but not all of your users are able to access resources on your private network.

-The health check URL can be any URL within your private network that you want
+The health check URL can be any URL within your private networks that you want

 CylanceGATEWAY